 The Bear Inn is the local pub/restaurant which comes highly recommended.
 The menu changes monthly and you are assured of a warm welcome.
-The staff are happy to allocate a table with plenty of turning space for wheelchair users, though unfortunately the toilets have no disabled access as the doorways are narrow.
+The staff are happy to allocate a table with plenty of turning space for wheelchair users, though unfortunately the toilets have no disabled access as the doorways are narrow. - THE BEAR CLOSED AT THE END OF SEPTEMBER 2019 FOR A FULL REFURBISHMENT.
+WE ARE ALL LOOKING FORWARD TO ITS RE-OPENING IN 2021, UNTIL THEN THE CLOSEST PUBS ARE 6 OR 7 MILES AWAY.

 St Luke’s Church which dates back to Norman times has the only octagonal tower in Shropshire.
 There is a wide gateway on the right hand side of the road down to Hodnet through which you can take a car and there is then a pathway suitable for wheelchairs round the outside of the tower into the church main door.
 There is a disabled access toilet within the church.